-While many students may feel anxious as they begin college with classmates they have never met, first-year students enrolled in the Outdoor Adventure Program will begin their semester early ? and meet friends along the way ? by participating in one of three different outdoor excursions: canoeing, community service, or backpacking.
+While most students mark the beginning of a semester by receiving syllabi on the first day of classes, first-year students enrolled in an Outdoor Adventure Program will begin their semester early by participating in one of two different outdoor excursions: canoeing or backpacking.

 Participants will camp out in tents on the banks of the Delaware River, enjoying breathtaking views and an abundance of wildlife while learning about the value of teamwork through canoeing.

-This hiking and camping adventure will allow students to enjoy the solitude of the woods, cook outdoors, sleep under the stars, and learn hiking skills in the beautiful outdoors of the Appalachian Trail in northern New Jersey.
+This hiking and camping adventure will allow students to enjoy the solitude of the woods, cook outdoors, sleep under the stars, and learn hiking skills in the beautiful outdoors of Old Rag mountain in Shenandoah National Park, Virginia.
 The group will solve problems and practice team building as a prelude to the college experience.

 These programs are only open to first-year students.
 Participants earn general education credit upon successful completion of activities related to the respective program.
 For more information, contact Campus Life at 610-396-6076.